EPCCed/cirrus-website/content/about/hardware-software.md

 ## New HPE Cray EX4000 System

-A wew Cirrus system based will be installed in Q4 2025 to replace the end-of-life components that will be retired once the new system is up and running.
+A new Cirrus system based will be installed in Q4 2025 to replace the end-of-life components that will be retired once the new system is up and running.

 ### Hardware